Andreas Söderlund

 }

-Looking at the Context, two often mentioned parts seems to be Speaker and World.
+Looking at the Context, two often mentioned parts seem to be Speaker and World.
 What are they?
 They're not classes, since they are typed as literal objects.
-You don't have to look up the public interface of a class or a type in a different file to understand what they can do.
-As said, a goal with DCI is to be able to understand the code from a different perspective - in a Context we're standing between objects, describing and observing how they interact, only being interested in what's relevant in the context of, in this case, proclaiming something to the world.
-This is in contrast to traditional OOP, where we are placed inside the objects, only seeing a limited view of the system (the class interface and its outgoing messages).
+You don't have to look up the public interface of a class or type in a different file to understand what they can do.
+As said, a goal with DCI is to be able to understand the code from a different perspective - in a Context we're standing between objects, describing and observing how they interact, only being interested in what's relevant in the context, in this case, proclaiming something to the world.

 A brief introduction to Roles

 Again, what is the Speaker and the World?
 The answer is that they are Roles.
-A Role is basically just an identifier within a Context, with a literal type, called a RoleObjectContract, or just contract.
+A Role is an identifier within a Context, with a literal type, called a RoleObjectContract, or just contract.

-Just as in a movie, a Role can be played by an actor - in our case an object, but just as real actors casting for a certain role, the object must adhere to certain characteristics.
-Looking at Speaker, from its contract we discern that any object with a string property called phrase can play the Role of Speaker.
-Let's create a super-simple object just for that purpose:
+Like in a movie, a Role can be played by an actor - in our case an object, but just as real actors casting for a certain role, the object must adhere to certain characteristics.
+Here are the Roles for HelloWorld again:

 const you = { phrase: "Hello, World!" };

 About naming: Why are the Roles in this Context named "Speaker" and "World"?
-That has to do with the mental model the Context is based upon, which will be the topic of the next tutorial.
+That has to do with the mental model the Context is based upon, which will be the topic of the next part.
 Until then, just note that the comment above the Context mentions these two names.

 The Data part of DCI

-The you and console objects are the Data part of the DCI acronym; simple objects with little awareness of the rest of the system, which is very well, because in DCI we don't want to mix Data (what the system is) with Functionality (what the system does).
-Not only do they have different rate of change, so a domain separation is already obvious, but mixing them leads to the classic issue of objects taking on more and more responsibilities, eventually resulting in an entangled and fragile jumble.
+The objects you and console are the Data part of the DCI acronym; simple objects with little awareness of the rest of the system, which is very well, because in DCI we don't want to mix Data (what the system is) with Functionality (what the system does).
+Not only do they have different rates of change, so a domain separation is already obvious, but mixing them leads to the classic issue of objects taking on more and more responsibilities, eventually resulting in an entangled and fragile jumble.

 RoleMethods